saihgupr/MenuBar/README.md

 # MQTT MenuBar

-A lightweight macOS status bar python script that displays colored indicator dots based on MQTT messages from microwave sensors.
+A lightweight macOS status bar python script that displays colored indicator dots based on MQTT messages from sensors.
 Perfect for home automation systems, IoT monitoring, or any MQTT-based status indication needs.

 ## Features